facelessuser/coloraide/docs/src/markdown/interpolation.md

 )
 ```

-/// tip | Interpolating in Constrained Gamuts
-Some color spaces, like sRGB, have a limited gamut, but have extended ranges that allow them to represent out of
-gamut colors in a sane way.
-Other models, like HSL, HSV, and HWB have the same limited gamut, but have no sane way
-to represent out of gamut colors.
-If colors are requested to be interpolated and are too big to be interpolated
-in the requested color space and cannot properly be represented in that space or model, the colors will be gamut
-mapped before interpolation.
-///

 ## Piecewise Interpolation

 Piecewise interpolation takes the idea of linear interpolation and then applies it to multiple colors.
 As drawing a